-- (a) Whenever sampling, measurement, financial, purchase records, accounting records, or any other data required for the determination of a production parameter is missing, the person shall ensure that the data is replaced using the following missing data procedures: - (1) Determine the sampling or measurement rate using Equation 6-1:
+- (a) Whenever sampling, measurement, financial, purchase records, accounting records, or any other data required for the determination of an amount of an EPS parameter are missing, the person shall ensure that the data are replaced using the following missing data procedures: - (1) Determine the sampling or measurement rate using Equation 6-1:

-$$R_p = Q{PAct}/Q{PRequired}$$ Equation 6-1
+$$R_p = \frac{Q{PAct}}{Q{PRequired}}$$

+R_p = valid production record that was used, expressed as a

+percentage

-Rp = valid production record that was used, expressed as a percentage QSPc = Quantity of valid production records obtained by the person QSPequired = Quantity of production records required
+Q{PAct} = Quantity of valid production records obtained by the person Q{PRequired} = Quantity of production records required

-- (i) Replace the missing data as follows, - (A) If R ≥ 0.9: replace the missing data by the arithmetic mean of the production record from immediately before and after the missing data period.
-If no data is available from before the missing data period, the person shall use the first available data from after the missing data period; - (B) If 0.75 ≤ R < 0.9: replace the missing data by the lowest production record value during the reporting period for which the calculation is made; - (C) If 0.10 < R < 0.75: replace the missing data by the lowest production record value sampled or analyzed during the 3 preceding years; - (D) If R < 0.10: replace the missing data with the number that is equal to 80 per cent of the lowest production record value sampled or analyzed during the 3 preceding years.
+(i) Replace the missing data as follows,

+- (A) If R ≥ 0.9: replace the missing data by the arithmetic mean of the production record from immediately before and after the missing data period.
+If no data are available from before the missing data period, the person shall use the first available data from after the missing data period; - (B) If 0.75 ≤ R < 0.9: replace the missing data by the lowest production record value during the reporting period for which the calculation is made; and - (C) If R < 0.75: replace the missing data by the lowest production record value sampled or analyzed during the 3 preceding years.